 LWS personnel have been the water resources consultant to Monument since 1987 and have assisted the town with the development of its Denver Basin aquifer well fields, particularly in the Arapahoe aquifer.
 In this area of the Denver Basin, iron and manganese concentrations are generally high in the Arapahoe aquifer and, as such, the design of optimum pumping rates has to consider not only the capability of the aquifer to produce but also minimizing excessive drawdown that exposes clays in the Arapahoe Formation to air, which can oxidize and precipitate iron and manganese, causing clogging of the well.
 One of the older Arapahoe aquifer wells in the town has been replaced due to excessive clogging of its well screens.
-LWS has also assisted the town with planning for future bedrock well development related to well spacing and well production considerations.
+LWS also assists the town with planning for future bedrock well development related to well spacing and well production considerations.

 Town of Louviers, Colorado:

 Louviers is a small town in Douglas County with approximately 100 residences.
 Historically, the town’s water supply has been a single Arapahoe aquifer well with no backup water supply; LWS designed and observed the construction, well development and testing of a new Laramie-Fox Hills aquifer well to provide both a supplemental water supply to the town, as well as a backup supply should the original Arapahoe aquifer well have downtime.